dictcp/uplex-varnish-k8s-ingress/docs/ref-cli-options.md

     	log to standard error instead of files
   -masterurl string
-    	cluster master URL, for out-of-cluster runs -monitorintvl duration
+    	cluster master URL, for out-of-cluster runs -metricsport uint
+	port at which to listen for the /metrics endpoint (default 8080) -monitorintvl duration
 	interval at which the monitor thread checks and updates instances of Varnish that implement Ingress.